mihaip/solving-bee/README.md

 # Solving Bee

-App to help with solving the New York Times Spelling Bee puzzle.
+iOS app to help with solving the New York Times Spelling Bee puzzle.

 ## Screenshots